logaretm/vee-validate/docs/guide/components/validation-observer.md

 ```

 ::: tip
   ValidationObserver is a __renderless__ component, meaning it does not render anything of its own.
-It only renders its slot, as such you need to have __only one root element__ in your slot, if you use `template` tag it will instead be replaced by a `span` tag to keep your slot contained within a single root element.
+It only renders its slot, as such you need to have __only one root element__ in your slot, if you use the `template` tag it might cause render errors.
 :::

 ## Scoped Slot Data